cloudjerry-14/Spring-Boot-projects/monalisa/readme.md

+# Monalisa

-This is  a basic image app which focuses on displaying the view with help of the controller.
+> A simple image-displaying app created using spring boot utilizes HTML and the MVC architecture, this app focuses on displaying the view with the help of the controller.

-This is really great project for understanding the Model, View and Controller Architecture in Spring Boot.
+> This is a great project for understanding the Model, View, and Controller Architecture in Spring Boot.